Elder Law and Senior Legal Matters

 Charity Fraud

-Friendly grandparent syndrome is not just about trusting others when they call, but about wanting to be helpful.
+Criminals prey on seniors who try to be helpful.
 For this reason, common scams against seniors involve fake charities or fundraising efforts.
 This type of fraud is particularly prevalent after natural disasters.
 A scammer will call and pretend to be collecting money to help the victims.
-And unsuspecting seniors will give them money in an effort to be helpful.

 To guard against this type of fraud, only give to charities that you know and trust.
-If someone calls claiming to be raising funds for a particular organization, check them out online first and, once they’ve been verified, give directly through the official website, rather to someone over the phone.
+If someone calls claiming to be raising funds for a particular organization, check them out online first.
+Once they’ve been verified, give directly through the official website, rather to someone over the phone.

 Here are some things you can do to guard against home repair scams:

-• Never hire a company that cold calls you, whether on the phone or coming to your door.
-If you need repairs done, go online and do your own research.
+• Never hire a company that cold calls you, whether by calling you or coming to your door.
+If you need repairs, go online and do your own research.
 Check Angie’s List and the Better Business Bureau to see if a company is reputable.
-Look for references, customer testimonials, etc.
+Look for references and customer testimonials.

 • Beware of anyone who offers to do repairs on the spot.
 Ask them if you can have a business card, and research them online.
 Often, scammers won’t have a business card to give you.
 This is a huge red flag.